quantumanzju/RandomMatrix-Simulations/README.md

 ### Input

-The primary logical input is the **matrix** whose permanent is to be approximated.
+The primary logical input to the algorithms is the **matrix** whose permanent is to be computed or approximated.
 Depending on the script:

-- matrices may be **generated internally** (e.g. random ensembles), or
+- matrices may be **generated internally** (e.g. random matrix ensembles); or
+- read from user-provided files (if you adapt the scripts to load external data).

-- loaded from text files such as `dim11.txt`, `dim15.txt`, `dim20.txt`.
+The text files `dim11.txt`, `dim15.txt`, `dim20.txt` in the `data/`

-If you use the `.txt` files as inputs, please check the script headers for the precise format (dimension, number of samples, etc.).
-Typically, each file corresponds to a fixed dimension (11, 15, or 20).
+folder are **example numerical data produced by our experiments** (intermediate or auxiliary results), **not** generic input matrices to be plugged into the scripts as-is.
+Please check the headers or comments in each script to see exactly how (and whether) these files are used.

 ### Output

-The main outputs are numerical results and figures.
+The main outputs of the experiments are numerical results and figures.

 - **Text outputs**
   Intermediate numerical results may be written to `.txt` files in